 Don’t go too fast, and don’t go too slow.
 Don’t take chances.
 Plan ahead.

-13. Following distance
+19. Following distance

 A lot of people are caught out by getting too close to the car in front – either when driving or when stopping at lights.

-14. Maintain progress
+20. Maintain progress

-You should approach all hazards as a safe, controlled speed, without being over cautious or interfering with the progress of other traffic.
-Always be ready to move away from Junctions as soon as it is safe and correct to do so.
-Driving excessively slowly can create dangers for yourself and other drivers.
+On test you needed to show that you can drive at a realistic speed appropriate to the road and traffic conditions.
+You needed to approach all hazards at a safe, controlled speed, without being over cautious or slowing or stopping other road users.
+You should always be ready to move away from junctions as soon as it is safe and correct to do so.
+Driving too slowly can frustrate other drivers which creates danger for yourself and others.